Personality Isn’t permanent

 “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.”– Albert Einstein

-Because of the dinner experience, they were able to envision new possibilities that they never knew existed.
+The dinner experience allowed these kids to envision new possibilities that they never knew existed.
 The exposure of the new experience gave them the ability to truly open their eyes and change their life view as a result.

 There is a famous speech by Matthew McConaughey when he won an academy award for best actor.
 He explained who his hero was: